Ritesh2351235/jarvis/README.md

-# AI Voice Assistant Playground
+# Jarvis - Your AI Voice Assistant

 An interactive pipe for real-time voice conversations with AI, featuring live audio visualization, instant transcription, and dynamic responses.